SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/DashboardQueryFilterFeed.md

 If the *Allow color mode* setting is enabled, a color marker icon will be available in the top-right corner of the filter query component.

-Click the color marker icon unveils a color legend to the right of the filter options.
+Click the color marker icon to see a color legend to the right of the filter options.
 For each option, you can configure a custom color (default color: green).

 > [!NOTE]
 > When you deactivate the *Allow color mode* setting, any previously configured colors remain visible and applied.